-During the 2023 financial year, the current Directors of the Company accrued remuneration by way of fixed allowance and expenses for attending board meetings amounting to 316 thousand euros (316 thousand euros in 2022).
-Likewise, a member of the Board of Directors has provided services to the Company amounting to 60 thousand euros during the 2023 financial year (62 thousand euros during the 2022 financial year).
+During the 2024 financial year, the current Directors of the Company accrued remuneration by way of fixed allowance and expenses for attending board meetings amounting to 284 thousand euros (316 thousand euros in 2023).
+Likewise, a member of the Board of Directors has provided services to the Company amounting to 60 thousand euros during the 2024 financial year (60 thousand euros during the 2023 financial year).
 In addition, the members of the Board of Directors with executive positions have received the remuneration stated in the following paragraph.
-On the other hand, in the current financial year and in the 2022 financial year, no member of the Board of Directors has held with the Company any advances, had any guarantees granted or held any other commitments in terms of pensions or life insurance contracted with the Directors.
+On the other hand, in the current financial year and in the 2023 financial year, no member of the Board of Directors has held with the Company any advances, had any guarantees granted or held any other commitments in terms of pensions or life insurance contracted with the Directors.
 The Company's current Directors were re-elected at the Annual General Meeting held on 17 May 2022.

-The remuneration received during the 2023 financial year by the Company's Senior Management amounted to 648 thousand euros for wages and salaries, and the provision of services (545 thousand euros has been received by members of the Board of Directors in the development of their executive positions).
+The remuneration received during the 2024 financial year by the Company's Senior Management amounted to 720 thousand euros for wages and salaries, and the provision of services (670 thousand euros has been received by members of the Board of Directors in the development of their executive positions).
 The Company's Senior Management has not received any remuneration for other concepts.
-In the 2022 financial year, the remuneration received by the Company's Senior Management amounted to 1,664 thousand euros (1,317 thousand euros received by members of the Board of Directors in the development of their executive positions).
+In the 2023 financial year, the remuneration received by the Company's Senior Management amounted to 648 thousand euros (545 thousand euros received by members of the Board of Directors in the development of their executive positions).

-At year end 2023 and 2022, the Company's Senior Management is made up of the following people:
+At year end 2024 and 2023, the Company's Senior Management is made up of the following people:

-2023 2022
+2024 2023

 Categories Men Women Men Women

-Senior Management 3 - 3 1
+Senior Management 1 1 3 1

-As of year end 2023 and 2022, there are no advances, loans granted, pension obligations or life insurance obligations.
+As of yearend 2024 and 2023, there are no advances, loans granted, pension obligations or life insurance obligations.

-The Board of Directors is made up of six men and one woman as of yearend 2023 (six men and one woman as of year end 2022).
+The Board of Directors is made up of five men and one woman as of yearend 2024 (six men and one woman as of yearend 2023).

-The Company has signed a civil liability policy for directors and executives to cover the members of the Board of Directors, the CEO and all directors of the Naturhouse Group with a cost amounting to 9 thousand euros in the 2023 financial year (8 thousand euros in 2022).
+The Company has signed a civil liability policy for directors and executives to cover the members of the Board of Directors, the CEO and all directors of the Naturhouse Group with a cost amounting to 9 thousand euros in the 2024 financial year (9 thousand euros in 2023).